botpress/documentation-v12/docs/enterprise/server-and-cicd-management/alerting.md

 --------------------

-## Alerting Service

 The alerting service will trigger an alarm when your configured threshold are exceeded.

 ### Prerequisite

-- Botpress Pro must be enabled with a valid license key
+- Botpress Pro must be enabled with a valid license key;
-- Redis Server must be running (minimum: version 2.8)
+- Redis Server must be running (minimum: version 2.8);
-- Monitoring must be enabled
+- Monitoring must be enabled.

 ### Quick Start

-1. Edit `botpress.config.json` and set `pro.alerting.enabled` to `true`
+1. Edit `botpress.config.json` and set `pro.alerting.enabled` to `true`.
-2. Add at least one Incident Rule (more on that below) in `pro.alerting.rules`
+2. Add at least one Incident Rule (more on that below) in `pro.alerting.rules`.
-3. Restart Botpress
+3. Restart Botpress.
 ![Alerting Interface](/assets/alerting.png)

 ### Incident Rules

-This is where you will define your thresholds
+This is where you will define your thresholds.

-Let's see an example of a rule, then we will break it apart
+Let's see an example of a rule, then we will break it apart:

 ```js
 {